What a signing! Game-changer Diaz leads Liverpool to yet another Champions League final | Goal.com

 Then came Diaz, and after that everything changed.

-Liverpool were a team transformed with their £50million ($67m) man on the field.
+Liverpool were a team transformed with their new superstar on the field.
 They ran in three goals in the space of 12 second-half minutes to turn the tie their way again.
-By the end, somehow, they were back in comfort mode.
+By the end, somehow, they were back in comfort mode, able to enjoy the last 20 minutes like nothing had happened.

 Diaz grabbed the second of their goals, a smart close-range header from a Trent Alexander-Arnold cross.
-But even before that, he had helped get the Reds on the front foot again, always an option on the left flank, running at defenders and creating danger from the get go.
+But even before that, he had helped get the Reds on the front foot, always an option on the left flank, running at defenders and creating danger from the get go.
+He has some mentality, and some engine, on him, this boy.

 Liverpool could barely string two passes together in the first half, but they quickly found their groove after the break, even if they needed a helping hand or two from Geronimo Rulli, the hapless Villarreal goalkeeper.

-Liverpool celebrated, and you got the impression then that, even at 3-2 on aggregate, Villarreal sensed the jig was up.
+Liverpool celebrated, and you got the impression then that, even at 3-2 on aggregate, Villarreal sensed the jig was up and their chance had passed.

 Five minutes later came Diaz’s strike, and that was that.
 Sadio Mane ran in a third after another shocker from Rulli, and in the end the biggest surprise was that Liverpool did not add more to their tally.
 Mohamed Salah and Curtis Jones, the substitute, had the best of their chances.